gvwilson/sdxpy/src/debugger/index.md

 we want to set a [%g breakpoint "breakpoint" %] to tell the computer to stop at a particular location and drop us into the debugger.
-(We might even use
+We might even use
 a [%g conditional_breakpoint "conditional breakpoint" %]
+that would only stop if,
+for example,
-that would only stop if (for example) the variable `x` was zero at that point, but we'll leave that for the exercises.)
+the variable `x` was zero at that point, but we'll leave that for the exercises.

 The easiest way to implement breakpoints would be to have the VM store their addresses in a set.